sweetbaboo-1/Floor-Placer-Mod/README.md

 None

 ## TODO
-Schematics currently need to be uploaded manually by someone with access to the server files.
+1. Schematics currently need to be uploaded manually by someone with access to the server files.
 Ideally Syncmatica could be used.
+2. Make it so that the bot can use all 36 inventory slots.

 ## Contributing
 Contributions to Floor-Placer-Mod are welcome!
 If you encounter any bugs or have suggestions for improvements, please open an issue on the GitHub repository.